The Fear of Attachment

 I remembered the first time I crashed on my solo carbon racer.
 It happened so fast.
 I was simply slowing down for a stop sign.
 I, like so many new riders, forgot that I was clipped in.
 As I slowed I became a little unbalanced and instinctively put on the brakes and tried to put a foot down.
 But wait!
 My foot wouldn’t come straight out of the peddle, and before I knew it boom!
 I was on the ground watching the cars pass me by.

 Now I was going to attach my beloved Paula to the same machine I was attached to.
-This paula-2Btandemcould either be a lot of fun or a whole lot of sorrow.
+This could either be a lot of fun or a whole lot of sorrow.
 Will she have the trust that will tolerate my steering, braking and her being out of control?
 Will I remember to do everything I need to remember to protect us from the peril of eating the pavement?

 The fear and the anticipation of the fun while attached to this bike is not unlike what every couple feels when contemplating their vow to attach person and provision together for life.
 Why is marriage so different than dating or even living together?
 The whole idea of the inescapable connection of destinies for better or worse is indeed what separates marriage from all other relationships.